-For the analysis of this paper, we chose female students only.
-Among those 6 female speakers - one speaker was an 'advanced' (C1 level in CEFR, 751-900) learner of English, four were at 'upper intermediate' (B2 level in CEFR, 526-750), and one was at 'pre-intermediate level' (A2 level in CEFR, 300-400) according to the categorization of embassyenglish.com [7].
+We chose 6 female students only.
+One speaker was an 'advanced' (C1 level in CEFR, 751-900) learner of English, four were at 'upper intermediate' (B2 level in CEFR, 526-750), and one was at 'pre-intermediate level' (A2 level in CEFR, 300-400) according to the categorization of embassyenglish.com.
 Self-reported TOEIC scores were used as a measure of objective English skills of individuals.
 Students were later asked to pick one most important (meaningful) sentence in their own English speech.
-Pitch and intensity of the targeted English sentence and the Japanese equivalent were measured in Praat [8] for each person.
+Pitch and intensity of the targeted English sentence and the Japanese equivalent were measured in Praat [7] for each person.
 In pitch setting, semitones were set re 1Hz, for interspeaker comparison.
 For the quantification of the pitch range, we used the output of the maximum pitch minus minimum pitch.